klemenkenda/nrgEventBus/README.md

 }
 ```

 client.js can be used for pushing events to the event bus via http requests.
-Example of ussage:
+HTTP server is running at 8081 at demo2.nrg4cast.org.
+Example of usage:
 ```
-http://demo2.nrg4cast.org:1337?event={"Name":"Missing data", "Type": 1, "ConsumptionCentreId": "Miren-lamp-0025.0007.0006", "Msg": "Data not received for 2 consecutive expected intervals." }
+http://demo2.nrg4cast.org:8081?event={"Name":"Missing data", "Type": 1, "ConsumptionCentreId": "Miren-lamp-0025.0007.0006", "Msg": "Data not received for 2 consecutive expected intervals." }
 ```